noaione/yuusha-shoukan-ln/sources/v06/chapter4.md

 Embarrassing it may be to say this, but even though I had been under her care for a few months already, I can’t say that I know Illness well.
-She’s a very capable maid, extremely kind and reliable....
+She’s a very capable maid, extremely kind and reliable...
 I do know some things about what she’s like when it comes to work, but I don’t know anything about her private life.